invernyx/md11-bugs/README.md

 This is the official bug report repository for the TFDi Design MD-11.
 Here you will find known issues, existing reports, and to-do items for the project.

 # Major Known Issues
-- G/A mode is inoperative
+- The PW autothrottle oscillates under some conditions (flight remains stable)
-- There is not currently a PW engine model variant
+- There is not currently a PW engine model variant in P3D
+- There is no third MCDU in P3D

 ## Reporting Bugs
 Before submitting an issue, you should verify that your issue [has not already been reported](https://github.com/invernyx/md11-bugs/issues?q=is%3Aissue+is%3Aopen+label%3Abug%2C%22verification+required%22).
 If it has, please add a comment to the existing issue instead of creating a new one with any further information you may be able to present.